francislxw/cv/ai-neuralnetworksdeeplearning/1.sequence_model/1.recureent_neural_networks/2.writing_like_shakespeare/README.md

 Using LSTM cells, you can learn longer term dependencies that span many characters in the text--e.g., where a character appearing somewhere a sequence can influence what should be a different character much much later in the sequence.

 ## Techniques
-### Recurrent Neural Network
+* Use LSTMs to capture longer-range dependencies
+* The model is a deeper, stacked LSTM model (2 layer)
-* Forward propagation to compute the loss function
+* Using Keras instead of python to simplify the code.
-* Backward propagation to compute the gradients with respect to the loss function
-* Clip the gradients to avoid exploding gradients
-* Using the gradients, update parameters with the gradient descent update rule.

 <img align='middle' src="docs/3.rnn.png" width="90%" height="300">